-Click the Exit button to discard the changes made, exit the Smart Wizard, and continue to the Web UI.
+Click the Exit button to discard the changes made, exit the Smart Wizard, and continue to the Standard Mode Web UI.

-Click the Apply& Save button to accept the changes made, and then continue to the Web UI.
+Click the Apply & Save button to accept the changes made, and then continue to the Web UI.

 NOTE: Standard Mode and Surveillance Mode Web UIs share the same configuration files.
-Any features enabled in one interface will be made available in the other interface.
+Any features enabled in one interface will be made available in the other interface, for example: PoE scheduling, SNMP settings and the surveillance VLAN in use.